 For those that have an Android phone, there is an app in the Play Store called "Echolink Finder".
 This free app is a great for locating a node near you.
 It is based on your GPS location.
 The 21 node is listed.
+Please note that as of January, 2020, Echolink Finder DOES NOT work with Android 10.0.
 Also, two more apps of note: "Repeater Book", and "RFinder".
 Available for Android and iPhone.
 These are repeater databases.
 The RFinder App requires a US$9.99 yearly subscription and can also be accessed on the web.
 They use your GPS location to get you the repeaters and nodes closest to you.
 RFinder is the official repeater app of the ARRL.
 Although the ARRL Repeater Directory of which RFinder is a part of is NOT worth the paper it's printed on.
 The old format and content were much better.
 I do not recommend it.
 Repeater Book is free.
 Go to these links for further info: RFinder, Repeater Book, and Echolink Finder.

 FRANCELLE N. (DOLLY) GARAVAGLIA, WBØSDZ 1937 TO 2016

 LEFT, DOLLY, WBØSDZ, AND PAUL, KØYCV IN NOVEMBER, 2014.
 RIGHT, IN A PICTURE TAKEN JULY 23, 2007.